-With a de minimis quantity of impacted soil and no unacceptable risk to human health or the environment, Site 34 was determined to be NFA in 2009 (USACE 2009a).
+With a de minimis quantity of impacted soil and no unacceptable risk to human health or the

 2.0 LAND-USE CONTROLS

 The objectives of LUCs at the Northeast Cape sites are to minimize exposure to contamination at a site.
 LUCs that will be implemented at Northeast Cape sites fall into two categories: engineering controls and institutional controls (ICs).
 Engineering controls are physical mechanisms that contain or reduce access to contaminated media and/or physical barriers to limit access to property.
 ICs are made up of proprietary (e.g., easements and restrictive covenants) and administrative (e.g., Deed Notices) controls.